Robust preparation noncontextuality inequalities in the simplest scenario: Conclusions

-\startsec{Conclusions} The eight inequalities derived here fully classify the preparation noncontextual statistics in the simplest non-trivial scenario.
-No assumptions of determinism or unattainable operational equivalences were made.
+The eight inequalities derived here fully classify the preparation noncontextual statistics in the simplest non-trivial scenario.
+No assumptions of unattainable operational equivalences were made.
 No new assumptions on the representation of approximately operationally equivalent procedures \cite{mod1,mod2} were made either.
+Furthermore, it was not assumed that the measurements are represented deterministically in the ontological model, which (in quantum terms) means it doesn't matter whether the measurements are projective \cite{cntx,robrant}.
 Hence a violation can only be explained by a failure of noncontextuality or a failure of the tomographic completeness of the measurements.
-Since observed failures of the latter can be dealt with using convexity, non-classicality may be left as the only plausible explanation.
+Since observed failures of the latter can be dealt with using convexity, nonclassicality may be left as the only plausible explanation.

-The main direction for future theoretical work is to classify scenarios with more preparations and measurements.
-Failures of tomographic completeness could then be dealt more elegantly than above, by fully incorporating the extra procedures into the contextuality scenario.
+The main extension of these results would be to classify scenarios with more preparations and measurements.
+Additional (performed) measurements in the tomographically complete set could then be dealt with more elegantly than above, by fully incorporating the extra procedures into the contextuality scenario.
+In \cref{gensec} some of the results above are generalised to such scenarios, and the limitations of these generalisations are discussed.
 It would also be interesting to apply similar ideas to measurement and transformation noncontextuality.
+More broadly, the status of tomographic completeness assumptions in tests of contextuality deserves further study.